xuzhi2021/ChatGPTUITestRepair/README.md

 Extraction/WebUIAutoRepair/src/main/resources/config.properties:

 Specify the Chrome driver version on line 5, web project version (old or new) on line 2, algorithm (xpath (edit distance), vista2, water2, webevo, sftm2023) on line 8.

+After modifying the configuration, make a minimal change (e.g., add and then remove a space) in the file "Extraction/WebUIAutoRepair/src/main/java/autorepair/instrument/Trace.java", then run the tests to force a full recompilation so the updated configuration takes effect.

 #### Selecting Candidate